 To the south in San Diego County, the award-winning Barona Cultural Center & Museum looks at the history and living traditions of the region’s Kumeyaay/Diegueño people.
 The museum’s extensive collection has artifacts that date back 10,000 years, and you can pick up authentic shell jewelry and baskets made by local native artisans at the museum store.
 Outside the Inland Empire town of Banning, the Malki Museum opened in 1965 and was the first California museum founded by Native Americans.
 Housed in an adobe building on the Cahuilla Indian Reservation, it exhibits baskets and pottery and has an ethnobotanical garden with 50 native plants used by the Cahuilla.

-Several tribes curate cultural centers on historic tribal lands now managed as part of national parks and forests.
+Several tribes curate cultural centers on historic tribal lands now managed as part of national parks and forests (in Mendocino County, 523 acres were recently returned to local indigenous tribes, but public access is not permitted).
 Los Angeles has the largest indigenous population of any U.S. city, and in an old Angeles National Forest fire station northeast of downtown in the San Gabriel Mountains, the Haramokngna American Indian Cultural Center tells the story of five regional tribes—the Chumash, Tongva, Kitanemuk, Serrano, and Tataviam.
 Its events include the Yarmar Spring Celebration, which features storytelling, musical performances, and crafts demonstrations.

 The Santa Monica Mountains near Los Angeles is part of the homeland for both the Tongva and Chumash peoples, and in the range’s western end at Santa Monica Mountains National Recreation Area’s Satwiwa Native American Cultural Center, you can see the replica of a traditional Chumash dwelling known as an ‘ap, and learn about the culture from tribal guest hosts.
 From the center, the 1.5-mile Satwiwa Loop Trail explores an area considered sacred by the Chumash.